 This course is designed for early health care learners from ICOM, ISU and other campuses and programs to introduce them to the importance of best practices for professionalism, roles and responsibilities, teamwork, communication, ethics, and collaborative practice as a means to improve the quality and safety of patient care.
 Learners will prepare to demonstrate the ability to participate effectively as a member of an interprofessional team, listen actively and develop oral and written communication skills with diverse individuals, communities, and colleagues to ensure effective, culturally appropriate exchange of information.
-Additionally, learners will participate in experiences focused on the development of skills to communicate with patients' families, communities, peers and other health professionals in a responsive and responsible manner that supports an interprofessional approach that ensures an effective, culturally appropriate exchange of similarities and differences while working with individuals of other professions to enhance a climate of mutual respect and shared values is also expected.
+Additionally, learners will participate in experiences focused on the development of skills to communicate with patients' families, communities, peers and other health professionals in a responsive and responsible manner that supports an interprofessional approach that ensures an effective, culturally appropriate exchange of information.
+Effective demonstration of knowledge of codes of ethical conduct for multiple professions and assessment for similarities and differences while working with individuals of other professions to enhance a climate of mutual respect and shared values is also expected.
 Foremost, the learner will reflect on placing the interests of patients and diverse populations at the center of health care delivery.